Things to Do

 Check out this course made for the boldest adventurer!
 Ages 10 and older can challenge themselves on this course that includes a 25 foot climbing Entry Net, Swing Planks, Tarzan Walk, tight rope Burma Bridge, a Spider's Web, a Rickety Bridge, Silver Surfer and last but not least, an amazing ride on a 200 foot zip through the trees!

 Younger climbers can get acquainted with zip lining on the Explorer Level ropes course designed for ages 4 and older will have you climbing up an Entry Net, balancing your way across the narrow Plank Bridge, then squeezing your way through the Taco Net, traversing Big Foot's footprints and finally concluding with you flying across a 90 foot zip line.
 Only to catch your breath and do it all over again!

 The Laurel Highlands is home to many adventurous zip lines and ropes courses!

 Bring your bike or rent one from an Ohiopyle outfitter and hop on the Great Allegheny Passage rail-trail at the Ohiopyle Trail Head.
 Pedal east along the banks of the Youghiogheny River for the scenic 11-mile ride to Confluence.
 Enjoy lunch with a view from the porch of the Rivers Edge Café before biking back to Ohiopyle or ask your outfitter to pick you up!

 The Great Allegheny Passage is a world-class rail-trail that spans from Pittsburgh, Pennsylvania to Cumberland, Maryland.
 The trail gently winds through the Laurel Highlands, using historic tunnels, viaducts, and bridges to even out the rugged landscape.
 Extend your journey to Washington, D.C. on the C&O Canal Towpath for The Ride Of Your Life!

 As summer thrives at Ohiopyle State Park, Ferncliff Peninsula, a 100 acre botanical reserve comes to life with beautiful plants and vegetation that have washed down river from warmer neighboring states.
-The peninsular is easily accessible via the Ferncliff Trail.
+The peninsula is easily accessible via the Ferncliff Trail.

 One of the most photographed waterfalls in Pennsylvania, Cucumber Falls is a "must-see" during your Ohiopyle visit.
 Park at the Cucumber Falls Trail Head (located off the Ohiopyle/Chalk Hill Road) and take the easy path to the falls which resemble a bridal veil cascading over the rocks.